-The electric-car maker led by Elon Musk was the top seller of California zero-emission vehicle credits in the past year as Toyota led hybrid-car credit trades, according to a state tally.
+The local electric-automaker, headed by Elon Musk, was the top seller of California zero-emission vehicle credits in the past year, while Toyota spearheaded hybrid-car credit trades, according to a state tally.

-Tesla transferred 1,311.52 ZEV credits from Oct.
+Tesla moved away 1,311.52 ZEV credits from Oct.
 1, 2012, through Sept.
-30 of this year, 32 times the number of Suzuki, the next biggest seller, according to a California Air Resources Board report yesterday.
-Toyota transferred 507.5 AT PZEV credits, those generated by its Prius hybrid, and General Motors acquired the same number, the report said.
+30 of this year, 32 times more than Suzuki, the next biggest seller, according to a California Air Resources Board report released yesterday.
+Toyota meanwhile transferred 507.5 AT PZEV credits, thanks to its Prius hybrid, while General Motors bought the same number, the report said.

-Prices and specific trades between companies aren’t tracked by California, said Dave Clegern, a spokesman for the Sacramento-based agency.
-All automakers covered by the program are “in compliance and that to us is the goal,” he said.
+Prices and specific sales between the companies aren’t watched by California, said Dave Clegern, a spokesman for the Sacramento-based agency.
+All automakers included in the program were “in compliance and that to us is the goal,” he said.

-California, with authority to set pollution rules that are more stringent than U.S. standards, requires automakers to sell electric or other non-polluting vehicles in proportion to their market share in the state.
-The state’s target is to get 1.5 million zero-emission vehicles on the road by 2025.
+California, with state authority to put its own pollution rules, has made them more stringent than U.S. standards, which compels automakers to sell electric or other non-polluting vehicles in the same proportion to their market share in the state.
+The state’s goal is to put 1.5 million zero-emission cars on the state’s roads by 2025.

-Each Tesla Model S, priced from $70,000 to more than $100,000, generates as many as seven ZEV credits, the maximum issued by California.
-That’s because of its driving range of as much as 300 miles (483 kilometers) per charge and ability to be rapidly refueled by swapping its battery pack with a charged one.
+Each Tesla Model S, priced from $70,000 to more than $100,000, makes as much as seven ZEV credits, the maximum allowed by California’s rules.
+That’s because of its driving range of as much as 300 miles (483 kilometers) per charge and the ability to be rapidly refueled by swapping its battery pack with a charged one.